Senior Lecturer in Human-Computer Interaction

 Dr Chris Creed specialises in the area of Human-Computer Interaction (HCI) and has extensive experience in leading collaborative technical projects exploring the use of innovative technologies.
 His core research interest is the design and development of assistive technology for disabled people across a range of impairments.

-Chris is actively involved in and leading on several other projects around HCI and disability such as interactive kiosk accessibility for blind and partially sighted users, creating digital art via eye gaze, web accessibility for people with severe physical impairments, and examining the role of assistive technology in special needs classrooms.
+Chris is actively involved in and leading on several other projects around HCI and disability such as investigating new interface techniques for supporting creative work and coding via gaze/speech interaction, web accessibility for people with physical impairments, and novel wheelchair training approaches using mixed reality technologies.
 His research is multi-disciplinary in nature and has been conducted in close partnership with national charities, disability arts and accessibility organisations, special needs colleges, large arts/cultural partners, and disabled users.
-Chris also has significant experience in working directly with industry and SMEs on multiple collaborative projects across a wide range of sectors.
+Dr Creed also has significant experience in working directly with industry and SMEs on multiple collaborative projects across a wide range of sectors.